 Canvas features course-wide and individual student analytics reports for published courses.
 These reports can provide a snapshot of how and when the system is being used, when submissions are taking place relative to set due dates, and what student achievement looks like in terms of scores.

-In Course Analytics, there are four main sections that can be displayed graphically or as a table.
+In Canvas' New Analytics, there are four main sections that can be displayed graphically or as a table.

-Activity reports the number of page views and participations (posting to a discussion, submitting an assignment or quiz, joining a conference, etc.) by date.
+"Weekly Online Activity" reports the number of page views and participations (posting to a discussion, submitting an assignment or quiz, joining a conference, etc.) by date.
 An instructor may look for and consider trends such as greater activity as a due date approaches.
 This information may prompt the instructor to ensure availability accordingly (Lorenzetti, 2016).
 An instructor may also notice a week where activity is significantly lower and wish to add an element to motivate students to interact with the content or fellow classmates.
-Note that currently, activity on a mobile device is now recorded and included in the data.
+Unlike previous versions of Analytics in Canvas, activity on a mobile device is now recorded and included in the data.
 In addition, consider the time students may have spent with content or activities taken outside of the system (for example downloading and reading a PDF or working on a project using an external program or website).

-The“Course Grade” tab provides both the average and the point distribution for each activity, including the lowest, median, and highest scores, the interquartile range, and the possible points.
+The“Course Grade” tab provides both the average and the point distribution for each activity, including the lowest, median, and highest scores.
 An instructor may wish to consider the activities that deviate from a normal distribution.
 Was the assignment too challenging or not challenging enough?
 Were the objectives, content, and assessment all in alignment?
 Be wary of late assignments for which you have not yet entered a grade of zero.
 The distribution only features scores that have been entered and could be misinterpreted for that reason.
 This tab also has a “Message Students Who” feature that permits the instructor to send a group message to all students who are missing a given assignment, those who submitted the assignment late, or those who scored within a particular range.

-The Student Analytics table gives information on the page views, participations, submissions, and score for each individual student.
+The "Students" table gives information on the page views, participations, submissions, and score for each individual student.
 It is sortable by page views, participations, or score.
 This could be helpful in determining which students are low scoring and why.
 Is it because not enough time is being spent in the course or some other reason?
-By clicking on a student's name, the instructor will be taken to the Student Analytics.

 Avella, J., Kebritchi, M., Nunn, S., Kanai, T. (2016).
 Learning Analytics Methods, Benefits, and Challenges in Higher Education: A Systematic Literature Review.
 In Online Learning, 20 (2),7-9.
 Retrieved from www.onlinelearningconsortium.org